tencentyun/intlcloud-documents/product/计算/无服务器云函数/购买指南/计费方式_intl.md

 Resource usage = Memory configured for SCF X Charged running duration

-Memory configured for SCF is calculated in GB, and charged duration is calculated in seconds (converted from milliseconds).
+Memory configured for SCF is calculated in GB, and the charged duration is calculated in seconds (converted from milliseconds).
 So resource usage is calculated in **GBs** (GB-second).

-For example, if SCF is configured with a memory of 256 MB and runs 1760 ms (calculated by 1800 ms) for each processing, the resources used in a single run are (256/1024) X (1800/1000) = 0.45 GBs.
+For example, if SCF is configured with a memory of 256 MB and runs for 1760 ms (calculated by 1800 ms), the resources used in this single run are (256/1024) X (1800/1000) = 0.45 GBs.

-Resources used in each run are calculated on a monthly basis.
+Resources used in each run are calculated and aggregated on a monthly basis.

 ## Fee for Calls

 Fee for calls = (Total number of calls - Free call quota) X Call unit price

 SCF is deemed called every time it is triggered to run.
-Collect the number of calls on a monthly basis and charge by a granularity of **1 million calls**.
+The calls are aggregated on a monthly basis and charged by a granularity of **1 million calls**.

 ### Call unit price